sanmai/pipeline/README.md

         return $i > 100;
     });

-    // for the sake of convinience
+    // for the sake of convenience
     $value = $pipeline->reduce(function ($a, $b) {
         return $a + $b;
     }, 0);